digiltd/oh-rtd-test/Samples-Binding-Config.md

 or

     Switch item=item2_001 mappings=[ 0="priority override disabled (off)", 1="priority override disabled (on)", 2="priority override: off", 3="priority override: on" ]

+### How to use KNX scenes
+KNX devices differ in the ways scenes can be activated and learned (programmed).
+Some devices require a bit trigger using data point type 1.022 "DPT_SCENE_AB", which will activate either scene A or B.
+These devices can be used as follows (starting with version 1.6.0):

+item definition:

+    Number item1_022 "1.022 SCENE AB" { knx="1.022:1/2/3"}

+sitemap definition:

+    Selection item=item1_022 mappings=[ 0="Scene A", 1="Scene B" ]

+or

+    Switch item=item1_022 mappings=[ 0="Scene A", 1="Scene B" ]

+Some devices require a byte using data point type 18.001 "DPT_SCENE_CONTROL", which will activate or learn one of 64 possible scenes.
+Adding 128 to the scene number to allow switching to learn mode.
+Example: "activate Scene 2" requires value 1, "learn Scene 2" requires value 129
+These devices can be used as follows (starting with version 1.6.0):

+item definition:

+    Number item18_001 "Scene Control" {knx="18.001:1/2/3"}

+sitemap definition:

+    Selection item=item18_001 mappings=[ 0="Scene 1", 1="Scene 2", 2="Scene 3", 3="Scene 4", 128="learn Scene 1", 129="learn Scene 2", 130="learn Scene 3" ]

+or

+    Switch item=d18_001 mappings=[0="Scene 1", 1="Scene 2", 2="Scene 3", 128="learn Scene 1", 129=" learn Scene 2", 130="learn Scene 3"]

+If you have a device requiring 17.001 DPT_SCENE_NUMBER for selecting or indicating scenes, then use one of the above mentioned examples and replace 18.001 with 17.001.
+Additionally, remove all "learn" mappings.

 ### How to get temperatures from OW-SERVER via HTTP binding